thodges-gh/ChainLink-Node/NodeFAQ.md

 ---

-## Is running a node going to be like passive income?
+## How active do I need to be with running a node?

-Mostly, but there are a few manual tasks that need to be accomplished.
+There are a few manual tasks that need to be accomplished.
 As a node operator, you will need to establish connections to different API endpoints which would feed data back to a smart contract.
 You will also need to ensure that the system is well-maintained and updated with the latest security patches.
-Also, your “income” for running a node will be paid entirely in LINK, so it will be up to you to convert that to FIAT.

 ---